KaranChugani/Personal-Projects/README.md

 ## Classifying clothes with a CNN

-Built a Convolutional Neural Network in order to classify images of different clothes items
+For this project I trained and tested a Convolutional Neural Network in order to classify images of 10 different clothes items belonging to the Fashion MNIST dataset